 Virginia has sandy beaches next to the ocean.
 Virginia has a "fetch" where wind can blow over thousands of miles of ocean, just like Hawaii and California.

-The sponsors of the event, the Junior Chamber of Commerce (Jaycees), have expanded the surfing championship weekend into a week-long event with land-based activities, including skateboarding and BMX biking.
+The current sponsors of the East Coast Surfing Championships, the Junior Chamber of Commerce (Jaycees), have expanded the surfing championship weekend into a week-long event with land-based activities, including skateboarding and BMX biking.
 The city has contributed $10,000 annually for marketing, and in return the East Coast Surfing Championships has generated $1.2 million in taxes (plus over $14 million in economic activity in the area) at a time when few tourists normally visit Virginia Beach.

 The city decision to double fees in 2014 was part of an overall increase for the over-500 events scheduled each year, reflecting increased costs for city services.
 The Jaycees responded by threatening to stop sponsoring the East Coast Surfing Championships, because the fee increase (from $40,000 to $77,000) would increase the costs to host the event by over 7% and absorb the profits generated for charity.

 In 2019, the event generated more economic activity than any other festival or marathon in Virginia Beach.